lextoumbourou/notes/notes/reference/articles/rotating-image-by-any-angle.md

 1. The three matrices are all shear matrices.
 2. The first and last matrices are the same.
-3. [Matrix Determinate](permanent/matrix-determinate.md) of each matrix is the same.
+3. [Determinate of a Matrix](permanent/matrix-determinate.md) of each matrix is the same.
 4. Since the shear happens in just one plane, and each stage is *conformal* in the area, no aliasing gaps appear.